 Addicks Reservoir (San Jacinto River Basin)

-Construction of the dam started in May, 1946 and completed in December 1948.
+Construction of the dam started in May, 1946 and was completed in December 1948.
 Addicks Dam is a rolled earthen embankment of 61,666 feet long with a maximum height of 49 feet above the streambed.
 A 12-foot-wide gravel road extends along the top of the dam.
 The top of the dam has a maximum elevation of 119.6 feet above mean sea level.
-The emergency spillway is located at, and releases the remainder of Bear Creek just north of Buffalo Bayou with a crest elevation of 108.9 feet above mean sea level.
+The emergency spillway releases the remainder of Bear Creek just north of Buffalo Bayou with a crest elevation of 108.9 feet above mean sea level.
 The maximum storage capacity of the reservoir is 204,500 acre feet, encompassing a surface area of 16,780 acres at an elevation of 108.9 feet above mean sea level.
-Designed flood stage may reach to 107.9 feet above mean sea level, while the record high water level for the reservoir is 109.08 feet, set on 8/30/2017 from USGS provisional data.
+Designed flood stage may reach to 107.9 feet above mean sea level, while the record high water level for the reservoir is 109.08 feet, set on August 30, 2017 according to USGS provisional data.
 Combined with the adjacent Barker Reservoir to the southwest, the total storage capacity is about 410,000 acre-feet.